lauraschaposnik/old/_pages/family.md

 <hr>
 <span style="font-size:15px">

-I'm part of the [https://joinallofus.org/](All of Us) project and this is part of what my genomics data.
+I'm part of the [All of Us](https://joinallofus.org/) project and this is part of what my genomics data.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">